HOME

 CIRC on the verge of something new

 The club could not have embarked on the renovations but for the substantial financial help received from the school over the years and donations from generous sponsors, for which we are immensely grateful.
+The work is being done in phases, with the pace of progress dictated by the availability of funds.

 Other urgent work to be done in the next phase is to improve the slip for launch access and provide a lock-up house for the launch, in which the outboard motors and fuel could be stored.
 This will eliminate the need to carry the heavy motors to and from the clubhouse for every training session, with the ever present risk of damaging expensive gear.